Our Winter Homeschool Schedule

 And we’re done!

-We’re keeping things as light as possible for now.
-This is exactly why we homeschool and why we homeschool year around.
 We don’t have to spend hours and hours each day covering all of the subjects.
 I love the freedom of homeschooling and feel so blessed to have such balance.

 How I Work From Home and Homeschool